- What is Therapy?

-I always accept new clients!
-It may be possible to get a same day appointment and if necessary I will often extend hours on the spot to accommodate my clients.
-If we can’t get together on the same day, I can usually get you in within the week.
+It may be possible to get a same day appointment and if necessary we will often extend hours on the spot to accommodate our clients.
+If we can’t get together on the same day, we can usually get you in within the week.

 - What if I am in crises and I need help in off hours?

-I will provide you with all of my contact information including my cell phone number and my email address.
-Your crises is my crises and I will do my best to be available to help you whenever you need it.
+We will provide you with our contact information including cell phone numbers and email addresses.
+Your crises is our crises and we will do our best to be available to help you whenever you need it.

 - What do you charge for your sessions?